khansiddique/linux-commands-cheat-sheet/README.md

 | `scp`         | To copy over a directory from your local host to a remote host. | `$ scp -r mydir username@remotehost.com:/remote/directory` |

 2. rsync

+- (short for remote synchronization)
+- These small optimizations allow greater file transfer flexibility and makes rsync ideal for directory synchronization remotely and locally, data backups, large data transfers and more.
+- let's say that you were copying over a file and your network got interrupted, therefore your copy stopped midway.
+Instead of re-copying everything from the beginning, rsync will only copy over the parts that didn't get copied.

 Some commonly-used `rsync` options:

 - v - verbose output